kolnoochenko/julia/content/secret-view-j/Forever, and one more day.md

 ---
-title: Forever, and one more day.
+title: Forever, and one more day
 date: 2025-12-10T02:31:38+02:00
 draft: false
 summary: ""